matplotlib/matplotlib/doc/devel/contributing.rst

   python tests.py

-You can read more about testing :ref:`testings:
+You can read more about testing :ref:`testing`

 .. note::